-Planning task Description Understand the impact Decide whether you need to change the configuration of your deployment for this release, and evaluate the work involved.
-Make sure you meet all of the requirements in the release notes for the new version.
-In particular, make sure you have a recent, supported Java version.
-Plan for server downtime At least one of your IG servers will be down during upgrade.Plan to route client applications to another server until the upgrade process is complete, and you have validated the result.Make sure client application owners are aware of the change, and let them know what to expect.If you have a single IG server, make sure the downtime happens in a low-usage window, and make sure you let client application owners plan accordingly.
+Planning task Description Find the upgrade path Refer to migrate.adoc#supported-upgrades to see if you need a drop-in upgrade or a major upgrade.
+Find out what changed Read the release notes for all releases between the current version and the new version.
+Understand the new features and changes in the new version compared to the current version.
+Check the requirements Make sure you meet all of the requirements in the release notes for the new version.
+In particular, make sure you have a recent, supported Java version .
+Plan for server downtime At least one of your IG servers will be down during upgrade.
+Plan to route client applications to another server until the upgrade process is complete and you have validated the result.
+Make sure the owners of client application are aware of the change, and let them know what to expect.
+If you have a single IG server, make sure the downtime happens in a low-usage window, and make sure you let client application owners plan accordingly.
 Back up The IG configuration is a set of files, including admin.json, config.json, logback.xml, routes, and scripts.
 Back up the IG configuration and store it in version control, so that you can roll back if something goes wrong.
-Also back up any tools scripts that you have edited for your deployment, and any trust stores used to connect securely.
-Plan for rollback Sometimes even a well-planned upgrade fails to go smoothly.
-In such cases, you need a plan to roll back smoothly to the pre-upgrade version.
+Back up any tools scripts you have edited for your deployment and any trust stores used to connect securely.

+Planning task Description Plan for rollback Sometimes even a well-planned upgrade fails to go smoothly.
+In such cases, you need a plan to roll back smoothly to the pre- upgrade version.
 For IG servers, roll back by restoring a backed-up configuration.
 Prepare a test environment Before applying the upgrade in your production environment, always try to upgrade IG in a test environment.
-This will help you gauge the amount of work required, without affecting your production environment, and will help smooth out unforeseen problems.
-The test environment should resemble your production environment as closely as possible.
+This will help you gauge the amount of work required, without affecting your production environment, and will help smooth out unforeseen problems.The test environment should resemble your production environment as closely as possible.